 Have you dreamed of becoming a nurse, but aren't sure how you'd find the time to pursue a degree?
 Mercyhurst North East has developed a part-time registered nursing program to accommodate students who are trying to juggle the demands of everyday life, while getting a quality, fully-accredited RN degree.

-With the part-time RN program, students will complete what's typically a two-year associate degree program in two and a half years.
+With the part-time RN program, students will complete what's typically a two-year associate degree program in three years.
 Classes will be held on weekday evenings and on weekends, making it convenient for individuals with work and family responsibilities.
 It also spreads the cost out over three academic years, giving you greater access to financial aid.

 This program, which is accredited by the National League for Nursing Accrediting Commission, prepares students for licensure as a registered professional nurse (RN).
 Upon completion of the program, graduates are eligible to write the National Council Licensure Examination-RN (NCLEX-RN) for licensure as a professional registered nurse.

 What can I do with this degree?

 Registered nurses assist physicians in providing care to patients who are sick, injured, convalescent, and disabled and provide compassionate care and support for the dying and their family.
 Graduates will be prepared for employment in multiple heath care settings such as:

 - Nursing homes

 - Assisted living facilities